The key to success with house plants is to match the right plant to the right spot, and to provide appropriate growing conditions.

 While most of us are familiar with Aloe vera, it’s far from being the only aloe to grow indoors.
 ‘Bill Baker’ (pictured), a gasteraloe (Aloe x pachyveria), is just one of the aloe hybrids you could grow, on top of other species aloes like Aloe aristata and Aloe rauhii.

 Diverse and easy-to-grow, cacti are some of the best house plants for sunny spots.
-Cacti you could grow include Rebutia, Mammillaria, Echinocactus and Cereus species.
+There are many varieties to choose from, including Rebutia, Mammillaria, Echinocactus and Cereus species.
 Plus, most will produce beautiful blooms without much effort.

-These pretty succulent plants form neat rosettes of podgy leaves, in frosty blues, pretty pinks and fresh greens.
-Echeverias are supremely simple to propagate from leaf cuttings, too, so you’re assured a steady supply of new plants.
+These pretty succulents form neat rosettes of fleshy leaves, in frosty blues, pretty pinks and fresh greens.
+Echeverias are simple to propagate from leaf cuttings, too, so you’re assured a steady supply of new plants.

 If you’re after something truly curious, the Haworthia genus deserves some attention.
 Some of the more unique haworthias to grow include Haworthia truncata (pictured) and Haworthia cooperi, which has pretty, translucent leaf windows.

 Pachyphytums are largely similar to echeverias in that they also form rosettes of succulent leaves.
-In fact, not only can you grow visually pleasing species like Pachyphytum oviferum, but there are numerous Pachyphytum hybrids to grow, too.
+There are numerous Pachyphytum hybrids to grow, too.

 Succulent hybrids to grow